HEARING LOSS, SENSORINEURAL

 -

-Symptom relief CompletedThis study tested whether a web app can fit hearing aids as effectively as standard care.
-28 adults with mild-to-moderate hearing loss tried both methods.
+Symptom relief CompletedThis study tested whether a web app can fit hearing aids as effectively as the standard method done by a professional.
+28 adults with mild-to-moderate hearing loss tried both approaches.
 The goal was to see if the web app provides similar benefit in everyday listening situations.

 Matched conditions: HEARING LOSS, SENSORINEURAL